stevenjb5M/startup/notes.md

 -BR is for spaces between things
--Javascript can either be in the html page or a seperate file -A link tag with a href can carry you from page to page
+-Javascript can either be in the html page or a seperate file -A link tag with a href can carry you from page to page -Remember to hook up the popup buttons later when we can add javascript!

 ## HTML deliverable